Amazon reportedly acquired GameSparks for $10M to build out its gaming muscle

 It’s also been more recently building up its muscle in the area of game development, with services like Lumberyard, a free AAA game engine integrated with AWS and Twitch; GameLift for deploying and managing servers for multiplayer games; and more.
 My guess is that when (if) Amazon integrates GameSparks, this is where it would sit.

-This being Amazon, a single service rarely sits in a silo, so unsurprisingly, we’ve heard some other mumurs that could underscore Amazon’s interest in building more gaming capabilities.
+This being Amazon, a single service rarely sits in a silo, so unsurprisingly, we’ve heard some other murmurs that could underscore Amazon’s interest in building more gaming capabilities.
 A messaging app the company has reportedly been working on will likely feature one more way to deliver games to consumers, creating more pull for gaming inventory.
 And we’ve also heard that the AWS division is working on new mixed reality (augmented and virtual reality) services for an anticipated launch later this year at its annual re:invent conference.

 0